rabbitmq/rabbitmq-website/site/upgrade.md

 It is important to let the node being upgraded to fully start and sync all data from its peers before proceeding to upgrade the next one.
-You can check for that on the management UI.
+You can check for that via the management UI.
 Confirm that:

 * the `rabbitmqctl wait &lt;pidfile&gt;` command returns;
 * the node is fully started from the overview page;